go-faster/.github/profile/README.md

 - Participate in the development of Go
 - Share knowledge and help others

-*Causing performance, assuming Go domination.*
+*Causing performance, asserting Go domination.*

 ## Links